HypeCheck

 Absorption & Bioavailability

-Unknown from provided studies — research focused on reducing phosphorus absorption in kidney patients using binders, not on optimizing absorption in healthy individuals
+Unknown from provided studies — research focused on reducing phosphorus absorption (via binders) in kidney disease patients, not on optimizing absorption in healthy individuals

 Red Flags to Watch For